metal3-io/metal3-docs/design/metadata-handling.md

 but either the `renderedData`, `metaData` or `networkData` fields in the status are unset, then the Metal3Machine controller will wait until it can find the Metal3Data object and the rendered secrets.
 It will then populate those fields.

-The secret containing the metaData or the network data could be provided by the user directly using the `metaData` or `networkData` fields in the spec of the object.

 When CAPM3 controller will set the different fields in the BareMetalHost, it will reference the metadata secret and the network data secret